riskmr3275/Wavelearn/README.md

 # React + Vite
 "Welcome to Wavelearn!
 Empowering Education for Everyone
-At [Your Platform Name], we believe that education is a fundamental right and a powerful tool for personal and societal transformation.
+At Wavelearn, we believe that education is a fundamental right and a powerful tool for personal and societal transformation.
 Our mission is to make high-quality learning accessible to everyone, everywhere.

 What We Offer
 Diverse Courses: Explore a wide range of subjects and skills taught by expert instructors.